ns1labs/cert-manager-webhook-ns1/README.md

 # ACME webhook for NS1 DNS API

-This solver plug in can be used when you want to use cert-manager to resolve letsencrypt DNS challenges when you domain is hosted by NS1 managed DNS.
+This solver plug in for cert-manager is used on kubernetes to resolve letsencrypt DNS challenges considering your domain is hosted by NS1 managed DNS.
 API documentation is [here](https://ns1.com/api)

 ## Requirements
 -   [go](https://golang.org/) >= 1.16.0